gtungare/gtungare/README.md

 **🔹 20+ years in Data Strategy, Data Engineering , Data Platform, Architecture & Analytics,  Cloud Architecture & AI-Driven Solutions**

-Accomplished **Data Leader** with a proven track record in **Data Integration, Migration, People Analytics, and Machine Learning**.
+Accomplished **Data Leader** with a proven track record in **Data Integration, Migration, Data Engineering, and Machine Learning**.
 Passionate about transforming data into actionable insights, optimizing cloud infrastructure, and driving digital transformation.
 Adept at leading high-performing teams and fostering an **analytics-driven culture**.

 ---